-The Office of Rural Health (ORH) implements enterprise-wide initiatives that help improve the health and well-being of rural Veterans by increasing their access to care and services.
-These national programs stem from the Office's model to "study, innovate, and spread" new innovations to support the 3 million rural Veterans who are enrolled in and rely on the U.S. Department Veterans Affairs' (VA) health care system.
+The Office of Rural Health (ORH) implements a diverse range of programs that help improve the health and well-being of rural Veterans by increasing their access to care and services.
+These national programs stem from the Office's model to "research, innovate, and disseminate" new innovations to support the 2.7 million rural Veterans who are enrolled in and rely on the U.S. Department Veterans Affairs' (VA) health care system.
+You can view the ORH organizational chart here.

-Historically, ORH provided three years of seed funding for local VA pilot programs implemented at VA medical centers and Community Based Outpatient Clinics.
-Building on the knowledge collected from more than 1,700 small local programs and applying lessons learned, the Office transitioned in 2016 to establish enterprise-wide initiatives that deliver increased care and support to rural Veterans nationwide in a more uniform manner.
-The enterprise-wide initiatives are:
+Historically, ORH provided three years of seed funding for local VA pilot programs implemented at VA medical centers and community based outpatient clinics.
+Building on the knowledge collected from more than 1,700 small local programs and applying lessons learned, the Office transitioned in 2016 to establish programs that deliver increased care and support to rural Veterans nationwide in a more uniform manner.
+These programs fall into two categories:

 - Rural Promising Practices: ORH Rural Promising Practices are field-tested innovative projects that meet ORH criteria demonstrating improved access to care for rural Veterans.

-Congress passed legislation (public law 109-461, Sec.
-212) in 2006 that established the Office of Rural Health (ORH) to address rural Veteran's health care challenges through targeted research, programs and new models of care.
+Congress passed legislation (38 U.S. Code § 7308) in 2006 that established the Office of Rural Health.
+Appointed by the Under Secretary for Health, the Director leads ORH to address rural Veteran's health care challenges through targeted research, programs and new models of care.

 - To designate in each Veterans Integrated Service Network (VISN) an individual who shall consult on and coordinate the discharge in such Network of programs and activities of the Office for veterans who reside in rural areas of the United States.